-Tax assets in the consolidated statement of financial position include the amount of all the assets of a tax nature, differentiating between: Current tax assets (amounts recoverable for taxes in the next twelve months) and Deferred tax assets (the amounts of taxes recoverable in future periods, including those deriving from unused tax losses or tax credits).
-Tax liabilities in the consolidated statement of financial position include the amount of all the liabilities of a tax nature, except for provisions for taxes, differentiating between: Current tax liabilities (amount to be settled in the next twelve months for income tax in respect of the taxable profit for the period and other taxes) and Deferred tax liabilities (which represent income taxes payable in future periods).
+Tax assets in the consolidated statement of financial position include the amount of all the assets of a tax nature, Tangible assets are normally recognised at acquisition cost differentiating between: Current tax assets (amounts less accumulated depreciation and any adjustment resulting recoverable for taxes in the next twelve months) and Deferred from a comparison of the net value with the corresponding tax assets (the amounts of taxes recoverable in future periods, recoverable amount. including those deriving from unused tax losses or tax credits).
+Tax liabilities in the consolidated statement of financial Depreciation is calculated on a straight-line basis on the position include the amount of all the liabilities of a tax nature, acquisition cost of the assets less their residual value.
+As an except for provisions for taxes, differentiating between: exception, land is not depreciated because it is estimated that Current tax liabilities (amount to be settled in the next twelve it has an indefinite useful life. months for income tax in respect of the taxable profit for the period and other taxes) and Deferred tax liabilities (which Depreciation of tangible assets is charged to Amortisation and represent income taxes payable in future periods). depreciation in the consolidated income statement, and is n.
+Tangible assets basically calculated using the following rates based on the estimated useful life of each asset type: